 Other systems achieve near-real-time results by querying data that has already been stored in the database or a data warehouse at a regular interval — say, a few hours, or even a few minutes or seconds.

-This batch analytics approach does mean the data is analyzed slightly later, but it also reduces some of the technical challenges inherent in working with real-time analytics systems and may reduce cloud costs by consuming compute resources more efficiently.
+This batch analytics approach does mean the data is analyzed slightly later, but it also reduces some of the technical challenges inherent in working with real time data analysis and may reduce cloud costs by consuming compute resources more efficiently.

 Both approaches can be considered real-time data analytics.